rhammell/forest-watch/README.md

 # Forest-Watch
 ForestWatch is a web app that allows users to monitor forest-related carbon offset projects using satellite imagery.

-The app displays the details and geographic boundaries of various afforestation and reforestation projects within a map interface.
+The app displays the details and geographic boundaries of various reforestation projects within a map interface.
 Historical satellite imagery can be overlaid on the map to explore land-cover changes through time.

 Users are able to verify whether a project's offset goals are being acheived by easily observing any changes to tree coverage occurring within a project's boundaries.